 - Back pain often leads to permanent impairment or disability

-Surprisingly, the most important predictors of chronic disabling pain are not related to how “bad”or abnormal an MRI looks to the physician, but relate more to how the person responds to their pain.
-Researchers have identified that people with the highest risk factors for developing chronic pain typically have many psychological stressors including depression and anxiety.
-They also have more difficulty performing normal day to day physical activities, show non-organic physical signs such as pain with even light palpation or minimal movement, and are in overall poor physical health.
-Another nationally known spine researcher has said, “The development of chronic disabling low back pain is more about psychology than anatomy.”
+- FALSE.
+Surprisingly, the most important predictors of chronic disabling pain are not related to how “bad” or abnormal an MRI looks to the physician, but relate more to how the person responds to their pain.
+Researchers have identified that people with the highest risk factors for developing chronic pain typically have many psychological stressors, including depression and anxiety.
+They also have more difficulty performing normal day-to-day physical activities, show non-organic physical signs such as pain with even light palpation or minimal movement, and are in overall poor physical health.
+Another nationally-known spine researcher has said, “the development of chronic disabling low back pain is more about psychology than anatomy.”
 This can be very surprising to many physicians.
 Many physicians were trained to detect slight physical findings or see abnormalities on imaging tests.
 These findings are not good indicators of the people who have the most disabling back pain.
 Instead, psychological factors seem to be much more predictive of who will need additional services.
-It is also important to note that the people with chronic, disabling back pain seem to get better more often with counseling, cognitive-behavioral therapy, and exercise programs rather than pain injections and surgery.
+It is also important to note that the people with chronic, disabling back pain seem to get better more often with counseling, cognitive-behavioral therapy and exercise programs rather than pain injections and surgery.

 - Because I have back pain, I will need permanently modified work